raevillena/raevillena/README.md

 ## 💼 Client Testimonials

-> *"Rae delivered an exceptional full-stack solution that exceeded our expectations.
+> *"Raymart delivered an exceptional full-stack solution that exceeded our expectations.
 The system handles 10,000+ concurrent users with zero downtime.
 Highly recommended!"*
 >
 > **— John Smith, CTO at TechCorp**

-> *"The IoT monitoring system Rae built has revolutionized our energy management.
+> *"The IoT monitoring system Raymart built has revolutionized our energy management.
 Real-time insights and predictive analytics have saved us 30% in operational costs."*
 >
 > **— Sarah Johnson, Operations Director at GreenEnergy**

 > *"Professional, reliable, and incredibly skilled.
-Rae's attention to detail and clean code practices made our project a success from day one."*
+Raymart's attention to detail and clean code practices made our project a success from day one."*
 >
 > **— Mike Chen, Lead Developer at StartupXYZ**